 Mr Allen said: “This tribunal judgment shows how important the 2010 Equality Act is for making sure lesbian, gay, bi and trans people are free from discrimination at work.
 It’s vital more employers take steps to ensure LGBT people feel supported to be themselves at work.

 “I can’t thank the Wye Valley employment team enough for their advice, care and support they’ve demonstrated throughout this whole experience.
-In particular, my thanks go out to Catherine for always believing in me, always listening to me and for preparing an impeccable case for the tribunal.
+In particular, my thanks go out to the team for always believing in me, always listening to me and for preparing an impeccable case for the tribunal.
 I could not have had a better legal team.”